lgreski/datasciencectacontent/markdown/cleaningData-week2Q5.md

 # Getting and Cleaning Data: Reading Fixed Width Files for Quiz 2

-To answer this question correctly, it is important to view the file before writing any R code.
+Question 5 in the week 2 quiz is deceptively simple: *report the sum of the fourth of the nine columns.* To answer this question correctly, it is important to view the file before writing any R code.

 <img src="./images/cleaningData-week2q5-01.png">

-There are 9 columns of data in this file, including:
+Nine columns?
+The screen capture looks like 5 columns, not 9.
+However, there are truly 9 columns of data in this file, including:

 1. week
 2. Nino1and2SST